 Improved self-esteem Dental implants can give you back your smile and help you feel better about yourself.

 Improved oral health Dental implants don’t require the reduction of other teeth like a tooth-supported bridge does.
-Because nearby teeth are not damaged to support the implant, original teeth are left intact, improving long-term oral health.
 Individual implants also allow easier access between teeth, improving oral hygiene.